Haris Brkić: Youth

 Brkić was a member of the Yugoslav national junior team that won the bronze medal at the 1996 FIBA Europe Under-20 Championship in Turkey.
 Playing in the team led by head coach Rajko Toroman, together with Partizan teammates Predrag Drobnjak and Dragan Lukovski as well as Vlado Šćepanović and Jovo Stanojević, Brkić averaged 11.0 points per game over seven games at the championship.

 Senior

 Brkić suited up for the Yugoslav national basketball team in several preparation friendly games, never managing to make the final cut for the big competitions.

 Death

 On December 12, 2000, Brkić left a practice session early after not feeling well.
 He was shot by an unknown assailant while unlocking his car at the parking lot in front of Pionir Hall in Belgrade.
 Haris died three days later.
 As of July 2022, it is still not known who had killed him.

 Every summer, his former teams Bosna, Partizan, and Budućnost organize a memorial tournament.
 Grobari, fans of Partizan, often chant during Partizan games: "You left us Haris, only sadness remains, you will be always loved by Grobari from South stand!"

+On the 18th of December 2023, an episode of "Na mestu zločina sa Mašanom" (At the crime scene with Mašan) was released, covering the death of Haris.